vizicist/palette/README.md

 - in Visual Studio Code, in the "extensions marketplace" section on the left side, type in "go" and install the Go language support.

-- to compile everything and put the resulting installer in the release directory:
+- to compile everything, enter these lines in the "cmd" window.

 ```
 cd windows
 build
 ```
+The result of this should be an installer executable in the release directory.